Find Affordable College Courses

 Cobleskill, NY

-The in-demand bachelor’s degree programs at SUNY Cobleskill helped the school earn the #2 place on this year’s ranking of the most popular agricultural economics and business schools in New York.
-SUNY Cobleskill is a small public school located in the town of Cobleskill.
+A rank of #2 on this year’s list means SUNY Cobleskill is a great place for agricultural economics and business students working on their bachelor’s degree.
+SUNY Cobleskill is a small public school located in the distant town of Cobleskill.

 About 60% of the students majoring in agricultural business at the school are women while 40% are male.